OPEN May 11, 2017

 Visit us SOON!
 Our 'farm family' is looking forward to meeting your family

-Located in the heart of southern Michigan's Amish Country, Nottawa Fruit Farm provides an escape to yesteryear, be it the appeal of fresh home-grown produce, the entertainment or the menu items.
-With its spacious grounds, opportunities abound whether you want lunch, a complete picnic, or you may want to choose from the various activities that are offered throughout the season.
-Perhaps, you would just like to bask in the serenity of the farm and its surrounding counrtyside.
+Located in the heart of southern Michigan's Amish Country, Nottawa Fruit Farm provides an escape to yesteryear, be it the appeal of fresh home-grown produce, the entertainment or the serenity of the countryside it offers unequaled appeal for its visitors.

 Attention Families: Visit during Fall Family Fun in October for an old-fashioned great time!